lukasbm/improve-ytmusic/README.md

 - install the "webextension-polyfill" npm package to allow chrome to use the Promise based browser API from firefox.

 Also look here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension

+## Roadmap
+- Support PageAction, when using minified Youtube player (i)